steemit/devportal/_tutorials-javascript/get_post_details.md

 ---
 title: 'JS: Get Post Details'
 position: 5
-description: By the end of this tutorial you would know how to get post details and use them appropriately
+description: '_By the end of this tutorial you would know how to get post details and use them appropriately._'
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Post Details](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/05_get_post_details) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>